aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 ### Testing the images
 The built images will be located in the `bin` directory.
 These can be tested in VirtualBox:

-1. Copy the image to the host machine
+1. Copy the image to the host machine and unzip it `gzip -d openwrt-18.06.4-apu2-2nic-geekinaboxx-x86-64-combined-squashfs.img.gz`
-2. Run `VBoxManage convertfromraw --format VDI openwrt-18.06.4-apu2-3nic-geekinaboxx-x86-64-combined-squashfs.img openwrt-18.06.4-apu2-3nic-geekinaboxx-x86-64-combined-squashfs.vdi`
+2. Run `VBoxManage convertfromraw --format VDI openwrt-18.06.4-apu2-2nic-geekinaboxx-x86-64-combined-squashfs.img openwrt-18.06.4-apu2-2nic-geekinaboxx-x86-64-combined-squashfs.vdi`

 If you see an error like: